Heavy rain possible today

 Our weekend weather continues to look wonderful with any rainfall passing well to our southwest.
 Plan on highs around 70 each day and lows around 50 each night.

 Continue getting updates through KCRG-TV9, here at kcrg.com, and on the First Alert Weather app.
-If you have an Apple device, download the app here.
-If you have an Android device, download the app here.
+If you have an Apple device,